powercodeacademy/phase-3-ruby-oo-basics-object-initialization-lab/README.md

 ## Instructions

-Fork and clone the lab and run the tests with `learn test`.
+Fork and clone the lab and run the tests with `bin/rspec`.

 ### 1. `Person#initialize` with a Name